+Station Service Cost $MWh=Station Service power consumed during operation MWhEnergy Discharged during operation MWhx Average Electricity Purchase Price from previous year $MWhx IESO annual escalation

 Eligible station services costs are calculated on a monthly average based on the same calendar month from the previous year.

-A market participant must submit supporting documentation demonstrating auxiliary power consumed during operation and energy discharged during operation using the first available method of the following:
+A market participant must submit supporting documentation demonstrating station service power consumed during operation and energy discharged during operation using the first available method of the following:

 Energy discharged during operation: Discharged energy sold to the grid based on historical meter data from the same month from the previous year.
 This approach is preferred by the IESO where data is available.

-Auxiliary power consumed during operation: Consumption at the meter is compared during periods of discharging and periods of idling for the same month from the previous year.
+Station service power consumed during operation: Consumption at the meter is compared during periods of discharging and periods of idling for the same month from the previous year.

-Vendor data: A market participant may submit datasheets or performance documentation from the vendor outlining the increased auxiliary demands during discharging.
+Vendor data: A market participant may submit datasheets or performance documentation from the vendor outlining the increased station service power demands during discharging.